ANALYTICS SOLUTIONS2025-12-29

 What Is Dynamic Pricing And How Does It Work?

-Dynamic pricing tools take into account a combination of historical and real-time market data to offer price suggestions.
+Dynamic pricing tools consider a combination of historical and real-time market data to provide price suggestions.
 The data can range from past performance to geography to seasons or even local events.

-The algorithm makes frequent changes to rates based on such data inputs, thus helping companies stay competitive at all times.
+The algorithm frequently adjusts rates based on such data inputs, helping companies stay competitive at all times.
 Such pricing can be based on a group of people or on the passage of time.

 The pandemic poses a challenge to a company’s product portfolio, whether it is offering a service or a product.
 It’s a new, short-term market environment, and your Sales team needs to be quickly sensitized to it.